Miguel Ángel López (volleyball)

-Miguel Ángel López Castro (born 25 March 1997) is a Cuban volleyball player.
-He captains the Cuban national team, a participant at the Olympic Games Rio 2016.
-At the professional club level, he plays for Osaka Bluteon.
+Miguel Ángel López Castro (born 25 March 1997) is a Cuban volleyball player who plays as an outside hitter for SV League club Osaka Bluteon and the Cuban national team, which he captains.

+He was a participant at the Olympic Games Rio 2016.

 Early life

 Lopez Castro was born in Cienfuegos Province, Cuba, as the youngest of three children of Elcida Juana Castro and Miguel Angel Lopez Martinez.

 His interest in volleyball began at the age of seven, when he saw footage of former Cuban star Joel Despaigne and his jumping ability.

 By the age of 18, he was selected among other young players to the national volleyball centre "Escuela National de Voleibol" in Havana, as one of the top prospects in the country.